mattrussi/gitlab-com-runbooks/docs/web/rails-middleware-path-traversal.md

 ### Rejecting requests that should be accepted

-The `Middleware check path traversal executions rate` chart will show an increasing rate for rejected requests.
+Symptom: The [`Middleware check path traversal executions rate` chart](https://dashboards.gitlab.net/d/web-main/web3a-overview?orgId=1&viewPanel=panel-132) shows an increasing rate for rejected requests.

 * Check the [Kibana logs](https://log.gprd.gitlab.net/app/r/s/8bYSz) and investigate the paths of the request that are rejected.
   * If these are genuine path traversal attempts, then we might be the target of an automated script that tries different urls with path traversal in bulks.